-- 25.9 The principal consideration in the pPhasing of all development within the South Springbank ASP should follow the availability of efficient, cost effective, and environmentally responsible utilities. - 25.10 Infill development within the existing country residential areas of the Plan area shall be developed on the basis of connection to onsite private waste water treatment systems, and availability of communal water co-op connections or private water wells. - 25.11 Criteria established in Sections 11 and 14 9 of this Plan shall guide the sequencing of development for Special Planning Areas 1-4.
+- 25.9 Phasing of all development within the South Springbank ASP should follow the availability of efficient, cost effective, and environmentally responsible utilities. - 25.10 Infill development within the existing country residential areas of the Plan area shall be developed on the basis of connection to on-site private waste water treatment systems, and availability of communal water co-op connections or private water wells.

+25.11 Criteria established in Sections 9 of this Plan shall guide the sequencing of development for Special Planning Areas 1-4.